joarwrie/NiphComp/README.md

 # NiphComp
 Pipeline used to compare results from groundwater eDNA metabarcoding to DNA barcoding on individual amphipod collected via a citizen science campaign.
 It analyses a COI library from groundwater eDNA amplified with primers modified for Niphargus amplification

-This pipeline was used in the article “Combining citizen science and environmental DNA metabarcoding for the study of groundwater amphipods in Switzerland” by Marjorie Couton, Angela Studer, Samuel Hürlemann, Nadine Locher, Mara Knüsel, Roman Alther & Florian Altermatt, submitted for publication in Scientific Reports.
+This pipeline was used in the article “Integrating citizen science and environmental DNA metabarcoding to study biodiversity of groundwater amphipods in Switzerland.” by Marjorie Couton, Angela Studer, Samuel Hürlemann, Nadine Locher, Mara Knüsel, Roman Alther & Florian Altermatt, submitted for publication in Scientific Reports.

 The pipeline can be performed by running the file named "file_to_run.sh".
 All softwares or R packages and their version number are indicated as comments.